Photo: Sol mouillé au printemps by alainalele

 When and how is copyright established?

-Copyright is established at the moment of a work’s creation, by the person who created it. i.e. as soon as a photographer clicks the shutter, they own copyright to the image taken.
-As mentioned, copyright is a private right that can be transferred between people as a wholesale (assignment/work for hire), and a copyrighted work can be licensed for limited use.
+As noted above, copyright is established at the moment of a work’s creation, by the person who created it.
+So, if you’re a photographer, as soon as you click the shutter, you own the copyright to the captured image.
+Copyright is a private right that can be transferred between individuals or corporations in the form of an assignment or so-called “work for hire”.
+A copyrighted work can also be licensed for limited use.

 Licensing copyrighted work

-- Choose how and where to license work
+- You can choose how and where to license your work, and to whom.

 What constitutes copyright infringement?